MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

     }
     ```

-### Task 6: Install Azure AD Connect
+### Task 6: Install Microsoft Entra Connect

-In this task, you will install Azure AD Connect.
+In this task, you will install Microsoft Entra Connect.

 1. Within the Remote Desktop session to **DC1**, in Server Manager, select **Local Server**, and ensure that **IE Enhanced Security Configuration** is disabled.
 If not, then select the **On** link next to **IE Enhanced Security Configuration**, set the **Administrators** settings to **Off**, and select **OK**.